tdauth/dmdf/README.md

 ## JassNewGenPack or SharpCraft World Editor Extended Bundle <a name="jass_new_gen_pack"></a>
 Use either the [JassNewGenPack](https://www.hiveworkshop.com/threads/jass-newgen-pack-official.290525/) or the [SharpCraft World Editor Extended Bundle](https://www.hiveworkshop.com/threads/sharpcraft-world-editor-extended-bundle.292127) to create and modify maps of the modification.
 These tools allow the usage of vJass and disable the Doodad limit of the World Editor.
+Both features are provided by the standard World Editor since patch 1.30.
+Therefore, you can also use the standard World Editor instead.

 ## Source Code <a name="source_code"></a>
 All source code of this project is placed in the directory [src](./src).

 ### Code Style <a name="source_code_code_style"></a>
 The source code formatting follows a custom style guide: